It’s Not Procrastination: Your Work May Be Lacking Inspiration

 An Autonomy Based Framework to Improve Our Alignment to Our Work

 All of the above is considered and has gone into our proprietary neurodivergent motivation model.
 Going beyond what is often thought of as traditional motivation, while exploring the overlap across intrinsic and extrinsic factors (leaning into self-determination theory), this model then looks at the push and pull relationship that exists across the areas.
-Our model then brings us to a framework that allows individuals to understand the interplay between different motivational factors and how they can be influenced to enhance overall motivation.

 All in the name of autonomous, inspirational work.